sfortner/forum-watcher/README.md

 A fairly primitive tool for scraping forums.
 The approach is:

-- Parse a forum for thread topics and URLS
+- Use xpath to yank thread topics and URLs
 - Apply a regex pattern to thread topic (or the contents of each individual thread)
 - E-mail on match